ztcollins/brewersAPP/README.md

 # brewersAPP
-used for JSON and upload
+NOTE: This repo is deprecated and was used for an internship application

 HI, Welcome to my brewer's application!